gmumdzhiev/brick-lab/README.md

 ![Brick Lab Logo](./src/app/assets/logo.jpg)
 # Custom LEGO Sets with Rebrickable API 🧱

 Welcome to our project!
 We're using the power of the Rebrickable API to customize LEGO sets.
-This project is built with React and Laravel.
+This project is built with React and Typescript.

 ## Project Description 📝